Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Babatunde Aleshe and Jill Scott

-I'm A Celebrity 2022 Latest News: Who is favourite to win, what are the odds for Jill Scott, Owen Warner
+I'm A Celebrity 2022 Latest: Who is favourite to win, what are the odds for Scarlette Douglas, Owen Warner

-The super popular reality TV series I’m A Celebrity...Get Me Out Of Here! has had an explosive start, as contestants Boy George, Matt Hancock and Babatunde Aleshe entered the jungle last Sunday.
+The super popular reality TV series I’m A Celebrity...Get Me Out Of Here! has had an explosive start, as contestants Boy George, Matt Hancock and Babatunde Aleshe entered the jungle.

 One of Britain’s most popular reality series returned to screens a fortnight ago as ‘I’m A Celebrity...Get Me Out Of Here!’
 2022 launched on ITV.